-Context/Aim:

-The values of the governing body of St. Joseph's Catholic School are expressed in the school's Vision Statement.
+Context/Aim: The values of the governing body of St. Joseph's Catholic School are expressed in the school's Vision Statement.
 The general principles on issues of behaviour are derived from that statement and embodied in the Behaviour Policy.

-Monitoring Procedures:

-By Whom: When: How:

-Governors' Pastoral and Ethos Biennially Reports to the Pastoral and Ethos

-Committee Committee termly

-Evaluation:

-By Whom: When: How: Head teacher and the Pastoral & Biennially SLT and the Pastoral and Ethos Ethos Governors Committee Committee to review Policy
+Monitoring Procedures: By Whom: Governors' Pastoral When: How: Reports to the Pastoral and and Ethos Committee Biennially Ethos Committee termly Evaluation: By Whom: Head teacher and the When: How: SLT and the Pastoral and Pastoral & Ethos Governors Biennially Ethos Committee to review Committee Policy

 Revision History:

-Version Approved and Ratified Review Date Additional notes 1.0 May 2017 May 2019 New Policy
+Version Approved and Ratified Review Date Additional Notes

+1.0 May 2017 May 2019 New Policy

+2.0 Sept 2019 Sept 2021 Reviewed